Paula Dycaico, Director of Marketing at Quake Global

 QHeath’s solution with real-time visibility to patient populations, staffing and equipment availability is an important technology tool used for process improvement.
 Having accurate real-time visibility brings the power of objective data to process flow optimization and the results are improved delivery of care, patient safety, regulatory compliance, and increased patient satisfaction.
 For patients, the benefits are clear, in both reduced wait times and faster access to high-quality care.
 IDN level visibility can empower larger facilities to monitor multiple facilities' emergency departments to enable proactive planning and to distribute patients across the entire health system in order to more effectively balance traffic, acuity, and capacity.

 Using the data available in QHealth allows users to analyze trends for continuous process improvement based on accurate data.
 Visibility to process flows can lead to improvements that produce measurable results with a positive impact for the ED and across the entire hospital facility./span>

 Contact QHealth to see how we can help establish a baseline and optimize patient process flow for your facility.

-QHealth offers synchronized and simultaneous 360o visibility to everything that matters in healthcare with comprehensive data analytics that drive meaningful operational transformation.
+QHealth offers synchronized and simultaneous 360o visibility to everything that matters in healthcare with comprehensive data analytics that drives meaningful operational transformation.